 Procurement process automation technology can transform the experience – for both procurement professionals and business managers – but only if the entire process seamlessly supports the complexities and challenges of procurement.

 Visibility is essential.
 Purchasing automation technology that digitally captures every supplier invoice automatically, critically including both header and line level information, is the foundation.
-With this real-time spend data captured from the supplier invoices, it becomes possible to integrate the AP and purchasing automation project with the embedded procurement automation tools, providing a procurement manager with the ability to analyse the data and generate tenders in a fraction of the time.
+With this real-time spend data captured from the supplier invoices, it becomes possible to integrate the AP and purchasing automation project with the embedded procurement automation tools, providing a procurement manager with the ability to analyze the data and generate tenders in a fraction of the time.

-Suppliers can be spilt by category; common spend items can be aggregated using the supplier’s line-item coding and descriptions; and your supplier costs can be compared with benchmark pricing.
+Suppliers can be split by category; common spend items can be aggregated using the supplier’s line-item coding and descriptions; and your supplier costs can be compared with benchmark pricing.
 Essentially, a procurement manager has continuous and real-time access to every piece of insight required to create a tender and negotiate the best value.

 Having captured the best deals for the business, enforcement is essential and that means using purchasing automation to lock down the use of preferred suppliers.
 With complete visibility of the purchase process, any purchase outside the preferred supplier list – or contracted product / service list – will be automatically flagged as an exception and automatically instigate the appropriate approval process.

 Critically, this can include online purchasing – including online business marketplaces such as Amazon Business – to provide the very best, most convenient and fastest buying experience to drive adoption.
-This enables the business to maximise the value and convenience of online purchasing and combine it with the essential procurement control.
+This enables the business to maximize the value and convenience of online purchasing and combine it with the essential procurement control.

 For business managers, this process has to be simple and straightforward.
 From automated and streamlined approval processes to highly intuitive purchasing software, the better the experience, the easier it is to enforce best practice procurement.